lane-willis/notes/work/cgcs/cgcs.md

 * Gather information on Missionaries
    * Turn missionaries into mobilizers
 * Set up Event Registration for Monday Night Kickoff
 * Communicate with DL about the potential women's event.
+(Lane)
    * Do it in Eitel.
    * They get priority.
 * Communicate with NAMB.